London804/Sleep-Timer/README.md

 # SleepTimer

-This repo fulfilles the requirements below.
+This repo fulfilles the requirements of the task below.

 ## The Task
 Create Frontend to be used with a JSON API.
 The API can be mocked (or created) in any way you see fit